evtiff/portfolio/README.md

 Folders:

+Linear Modeling KKI Project (R programming):
+  First undergraduate class utilizing R Programming.
+The purpose of the project was to utilize data to form a model predicting ASD/ADHD from the KKI assessment.

 Nonparametric Data Analysis (R programming):
   Undergraduate/graduate mixed class taken at IU.
 Survey of methods for statistical inference that do not rely on parametric probability models.
 Statistical functionals, bootstrapping, empirical likelihood.
 Nonparametric density and curve estimations.
 Rank and permutation tests.